Cut Short

 After that relapse, he refocused on getting counseling, turning in his homework on time again and socializing with other kids in the program, according to an April 26 service plan obtained by EW.

-A few months later, Lopez-Robles was leading the Relapse Prevention classes and getting into new hobbies like fishing, reading and cooking, according to a July 18, 2019 report from the program His GED teacher wrote, “He is the type of kid that every teacher wants in their class!”
+A few months later, Lopez-Robles was leading the Relapse Prevention classes and getting into new hobbies like fishing, reading and cooking, according to a July 18, 2019 report from the program.
+His GED teacher wrote, “He is the type of kid that every teacher wants in their class!”

 In an Aug.
 19, 2019, counseling session, Lopez-Robles admitted that he had thought about stealing a car and running away with two other residents of the foster home who were in a rival gang.
 And he was planning on killing them once they left.
 These irrational thoughts still came to him, he said, because he got flashbacks of his best friend getting shot in the chest by a rival gang member when they were both just 15.
 This memory was affecting his mental health, he admitted, and causing anxiety and a lack of sleep.
 He tried melatonin, trazodone and hydroxyzine, but nothing worked.